-Program 4: Add Definitions of Transitional and Supportive Housing, and Employee Housing, to Municipal Code
+Program 4: Add Definitions of Transitional and Supportive Housing, Residential Care Facilities, and Employee Housing, to Municipal Code

-To comply with Government Code Section 65583(c)(3), the City of Rolling Hills must clarify that transitional and supportive housing are considered residential uses and are subject to the same restrictions that apply to the other residential uses that are allowed in a given zoning district.
+To comply with Government Code Section 65583(c)(3), the City of Rolling Hills must clarify that residential care facilities, transitional housing, and supportive housing are considered residential uses and are subject to the same restrictions that apply to the other residential uses that are allowed in a given zoning district.
 In other words, a single family home used as a group home for persons with disabilities is subject to the same planning and zoning requirements that apply to a single family home used by a traditional family.
-Most local governments have addressed this requirement by adding definitions to their zoning codes for transitional and supportive housing.
+Most local governments have addressed this requirement by adding definitions to their zoning codes for transitional and supportive housing, as well as large and small residential care facilities.

 The purpose of this program is to add those definitions to the Rolling Hills Municipal Code (Chapter 17).
-The definitions would acknowledge that such housing is permitted or conditionally permitted in the same manner as other residential dwellings of the same type in the same zone as required by State law.
-Definitions of small licensed residential care facilities (for six of fewer residents) and low barrier navigation centers also will be added to the Code and referenced in other zoning regulations, as required by State law.
+The definitions would acknowledge that such housing is permitted in the same manner as other residential dwellings of the same type in the same zone as required by State law.
+The Code amendments will ensure that no special requirements are placed on residential care facilities with seven or more occupants, as required by State law.
+Definitions of low barrier navigation centers also will be added to the Code and referenced in other zoning regulations, as required by State law.